cooltronicpl/-ispconfig3-varnish/README.md

 COMPOSER_CACHE_DIR=./private/cache
 ```

-You can now use the [CoolTRONIC.pl Varnish Cloudflare & Preload Plugin for CraftCMS](https://plugins.craftcms.com/varnishcache), which is compatible with Craft CMS 3.x and 4.x.
+You can now use the [CoolTRONIC.pl CDN Cache & Preload for CraftCMS](https://plugins.craftcms.com/varnishcache), which is compatible with Craft CMS 3.x and 4.x.
 It also supports Cloudflare and sitemap.xml preload.

 ## Notes about plugin ports